本文へスキップします。

 Common quality control policies

-In order to put our basic philosophy into practice, each internal company has formulated its own quality policy and is working actively to acquire and maintain various certifications, including ISO 9001.
+In line with our management philosophy, each internal company has formulated its own quality policy and is working actively to acquire and update certifications, including ISO 9001 or JIS Q 9100, and making continuous improvements of quality management systems.

 ISO9001 Marine Systems Company